Erwan35400/me/README.md

-# me
+# Hello you !
-# Welcome, my name is Erwan Brévault!

-# I am currently a student in Front-End Web Development at the Institut Marie-Thérèse Solacroup in Dinard.
+Welcome, I'm Erwan, currently a student in Front-End Web Development at the Institut Marie-Thérèse Solacroup in Dinard.

-# I am very interested in the developer's job and in the news of programming languages.
+I am very interested in the developer's job and in the news of programming languages.

+### Code
+I'm coding currently with C, Python, HTML and CSS.

+### Contact
+You can contact me by [LinkedIn](https://www.linkedin.com/in/ebrevault/)

-# See you soon !
+See you soon !